mworion/MountWizzard4/README.rst

 Feedback and issue reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please report your issues: https://github.com/mworion/MountWizzard4/issues.
 Please have a good description (maybe a screenshot if it‘s related to GUI) and add the log file(s) to the issue.
 Any feedback welcome!

 Finally
 ^^^^^^^
-MountWizzard4 is still in beta development.
+MountWizzard4 is always in development.
 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your environment, please take care yourself!

 Hope this tool makes fun and helps for your hobby,